arbyste/jp-mining-note/docs/docs/updating.md

     is a matching field in that other card.

-## Refreshing Yomichan Fields
+## Refreshing Yomitan Fields

 ??? example "Video Demo *(click here)*"
     ![type:video](assets/yomichan/updating_yomichan_fields.mp4)

 1. As always, create a [backup](faq.md#how-do-i-backup-yomichan-settings){:target="_blank"}
-    of your Yomichan settings, just in case.
+    of your Yomitan settings, just in case.
 1. After running `install.py --update`, create a temporary copy of the note by: <br>
     `Tools` <br>
     →  `Manage Note Types` <br>